Ann Van den Broek: Loops of Behaviour

 Elements of this performance exhibition contain challenging content with scenes of a sexual nature that some viewers may find upsetting.

 The Curve opening times:

-A list of performance times will be made available on the Barbican website before the exhibition opens to the public.
+A list of performance times are available on the Barbican website.

 Also coinciding with Ann Van den Broek: Loops of Behaviour, is the sixth of the changing foyer displays The Hull of a Large Ship (18 May – November 2018) which explores the Barbican Art Centre original drawings with contributions by five architecture practices.